Places to stay in Aix-en-Provence and the Pays d’Aix

 The surroundings of Aix offer a wide variety of activities combining nature, culture, and heritage:

-- The Sainte-Victoire mountain, Cézanne’s emblematic landscape, ideal for hiking and panoramic views
+- The Sainte-Victoire mountain, Cézanne’s emblematic landscape, ideal for hiking, panoramic views and the village of Vauvenargues at the foot of the massif

-- The Luberon massif and its hilltop villages (Lourmarin, Cucuron, Ansouis)
+- The Luberon massif and its hilltop villages, especially Lourmarin, Cucuron and Ansouis

 - The vineyards of the Arc valley and the Aix region